-verdict.
-The jury awarded \$172,174.90 for back pay and \$200,000 for loss of future retirement or pension benefits.
-After a final judgment, Kelley moved to amend the judgment to take into account increased federal taxes she would have to pay because of the award.
-Specifically, Kelley asked the court for \$37,297.49, plus an additional 10 percent of the attorney fee award, all to compensate for additional federal tax effects.
+The court excluded this testimony, but allowed Kelley to offer evidence of the tax consequences of the resulting verdict.
+The jury had awarded \$172,174.90 for back pay and \$200,000 for loss of future retirement or pension benefits.
+After final judgment, Kelley moved to amend the judgment to take into account the increased federal taxes she would have to pay because of the award.
+Specifically, Kelley asked the court for \$37,297.49, plus an additional 10% of the attorney's fee award, all to compensate for additional federal tax effects.
 The court denied the motion, noting that the Seventh Amendment to the U.S. Constitution generally prohibits additur.
-Put simply, the amount of damages was the jury's province, not the court's.
+Put simply, damages were the jury's province, not the court's.

-Nevertheless, the court had to deal with several tax gross-up cases cited by Kelley.
+Nevertheless, the court had to deal with several tax gross-up cases Kelley cited.
 The first was Sears v.
-Atchison, discussed above, in which the Tenth Circuit recognized that tax components of damages may be atypical, but found special circumstances given the protracted nature of that class action litigation.
-Notably, Sears v.
-Atchison was tried before a judge rather than a jury, so an increase in the award to reflect the tax consequences did not interfere with the jury's province.
+Atchison, Topeka and SFR Co.,11 where the Tenth Circuit upheld damages paid to class members for additional tax liabilities they faced because the lump sum covered 17 years of back pay.
+The Tenth Circuit recognized that tax components of damages may be atypical, but found special circumstances given the protracted nature of that protracted litigation.
+Plus, Sears v.
+Atchison was tried before a judge not a jury, so an increase in the award did not interfere with the jury's province.
 Kelley also cited Carter v.
 Sedgwick Co.,12 another bench trial.

 More pertinent was Blaney v.
-International Association of Machinists and Aerospace Workers, which held that the state's antidiscrimination statute allowed an increased award to compensate for taxes.
-Yet Blaney was a Washington state case, so the Seventh Amendment was inapplicable.
+International Association of Aero.
+Workers,13 which held that Washington state's anti-discrimination statute allowed an increased award to compensate for taxes.
+Yet, Blaney was a Washington state case, so the Seventh Amendment to the Constitution was inapplicable.
 It was also a bench trial, with no jury to overstep.
-In any event, recognizing it as an equitable matter, the court denied Kelley's gross-up for taxes.
+In any event, recognizing this as an equitable matter, the court denied Kelley's gross-up for taxes.